BooBSD/FuzzyPatternTM/README.md

 ## How to Run Examples

 - Ensure that you have the latest version of the [Julia](https://julialang.org/downloads/) language installed.
 - Some examples require dataset preparation scripts written in [Python](https://www.python.org/downloads/).
-To install the necessary dependencies, run:
+To install the necessary dependencies, run the following command:

 ```shell
 pip install -r requirements.txt
 ```